-It is assumed that there is no statuary, town planning, road proposals or environmental matters which are likely to have an adverse effect on the property.
+It is assumed that there are no statutory, town planning, road proposals or environmental matters which are likely to have an adverse effect on the property.

-The roads and footpath adjoining the site are made up and assumed to be adopted by the Local Authority.
+The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.